ICEF2024 Program

 ICEF Steering Committee;

-Deputy Chairperson of the Presidential Climate Change Coordinating Commission;
+Deputy Chairperson of the Presidential Climate Change Commission;

 Former President, International Union for Conservation of Nature and Natural Resources (IUCN)